 To Help

-We are working collaboratively to help individuals increase their earned income as well as expand access to resources for entrepreneurs that are underrepresented.
+We are working collaboratively to help individuals increase their earned income, retain more of their income, and expand access to resources for entrepreneurs that are underrepresented.
 We are also helping to meet urgent, basic needs like housing, transportation, food, and more.

 Here are some of the proven, long-standing programs and initiatives as well as innovative solutions that we work together on every day.